Category:

 These tools help you generate solid first drafts, apply your playbook automatically, and flag anything off-track.
 With all that done for you, you can focus on the parts that actually need your attention.

 They’re not here to replace you.
-Your judgment still matters, and your team still calls the shots.
+Your judgment still matters, and your team calls the shots.
 But with the right tool, you’ll spend less time wrestling with the basics and more time handling real legal work.

 In this guide, we’ll walk through how AI drafting tools work, where they help (and where they still need you), plus which platforms are worth your time in 2025.